hibbitts-design/docsify-this/docs/README.md

 Photo by <a href="https://unsplash.com/@fakurian?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">
 Milad Fakurian</a> on <a href="https://unsplash.com/s/photos/render?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-## Display Markdown files as a web pages in seconds.
+## Display Markdown files as Web pages in seconds.

 This Web app, built using the magical documentation site generator [Docsify](https://docsify.js.org) and the [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit), provides a quick way to display Markdown files as standalone Web pages (also perfect for embedding) without needing to setup your own Website.
 All you need is a publicly available Markdown file and pass that URL to https://docsify-this.net.
 Try it out below!